 - Store in a bottle.

 If using pine tree extract bought in form of supplements, it is advisable to have 45-360 mg daily, or 50-100 mg three times a day.
-It is however, strictly recommended that you consult your physician or some medical herbalist to know the exact quantity of pine bark extract, either homemade or otherwise, that will suit your condition of varicose veins.
+It is, however, strictly recommended that you consult your physician or some medical herbalist to know the exact quantity of pine bark extract, either homemade or otherwise, that will suit your condition of varicose veins.

 5. Gotu Kola for Varicose Veins

 Gotu Kola has been used by Ayurveda since long for various diseases including wound healing.
-Modern herbal medicine uses this herb for varicose veins to reduce swelling, pain, fatigue, sensation of heaviness, and also fluid leakage from veins.
-Gotu kola seems to work by strengthening connective tissues to cure as well as prevent varicose veins.
-The extract of gotu kola leaves are said to contain ‘triterpenes’ that improve the tone of veins making them less susceptible to the degenerative processes which may result into varicosity and other problems.
+Modern herbal medicine uses this herb for varicose veins to reduce swelling, pain, fatigue, a sensation of heaviness, and also fluid leakage from veins.
+Gotu Kola seems to work by strengthening connective tissues to cure as well as prevent varicose veins.
+The extract of gotu kola leaves is said to contain ‘triterpenes’ that improve the tone of veins making them less susceptible to the degenerative processes which may result into varicosity and other problems.